Traditional Greek Wedding | Anassa Hotel Cyprus

 Any advice for those planning their wedding now?

-If you are feeling you are getting stressed out take a step back and remember what it is all about.
+Feeling you are getting stressed?
+Then take a step back and remember what it is all about.
 Don’t loose sight of the end goal (being married to the person you love!) amongst all the smaller details.

 Were you nervous?

-We weren’t nervous about getting married it was more about making sure people were going to have a good time.
-Penny was the most nervous when she walked down the stairs and saw how many people were in her parents front room!
+Making sure people were going to have a good time was perhaps more of a concern than being nervous.
+Waling down the stairs and seeing how many people were in her parents front room made Penny immediately nervous!
 Ed was the most nervous about singing (which by the way was incredible).

 What was the most anticipated part of the day?